Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README.md

    - In the **Delegated permissions** section, select the **Access 'ToDoListService-aspnetcore'** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.

-#### Configure the webApp app (WebApp-blazor-server) to use your app registration
+#### Configure the webApp app (WebApp-calls-API-blazor-server) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `Client\appsettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-blazor-server` application copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-calls-API-blazor-server` application copied from the Azure portal.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-blazor-server` app, in the Azure portal.
+1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-calls-API-blazor-server` app, in the Azure portal.
 1. Find the key `TodoListScope` and replace the existing value with Scope.
 1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of the ToDoListService-aspnetcore project (by default `https://localhost:44351`).